zoisite-rb/zoisite-rb/guides/source/action_mailbox_basics.md

 The Action Mailbox table `action_mailbox_inbound_emails` stores incoming messages and their processing status.

-At this point, you can start your Rails server and check out `http://localhost:3000/rails/conductor/action_mailbox/inbound_emails`.
+At this point, you can start your Zoisite server and check out `http://localhost:3000/rails/conductor/action_mailbox/inbound_emails`.
 See [Local Development and Testing](#local-development-and-testing) for more.

-The next step is to configure an ingress in your Rails application to specify how incoming emails should be received.
+The next step is to configure an ingress in your Zoisite application to specify how incoming emails should be received.

 ## Ingress Configuration